Moorhen: Evolution

 The ancient "Gallinula" disneyi (Late Oligocene—Early Miocene of Riversleigh, Australia) has been separated as genus Australlus.

 Even among non-Passeriformes, this genus has a long documented existence.
 Consequently, some unassigned fragmentary rail fossils might also be from moorhens or native hens.
-For example, specimen QM F30696, a left distal tibiotarsus piece from the Oligo-Miocene boundary at Riversleigh, is similar to but than and differs in details from "G." disneyi.
+For example, specimen QM F30696, a left distal tibiotarsus piece from the Oligo-Miocene boundary at Riversleigh, is similar to but differs in details from "G." disneyi.
 It cannot be said if this bird—if a distinct species—was flightless.
 From size alone, it might have been an ancestor of G. mortierii (see also below).